jmacedoit/reright/README.md

 Instead of using the keyboard shortcut, you can also trigger rewrites from the **tray menu** in your system bar.
 This gives you quick access to all your configured rewrites and works the same way—just select your text, copy it, choose a rewrite from the tray menu, and paste the result.

+### Ergonomic mode (supported on macOS and Windows)

+With ergonomic mode enabled (turn it on in Settings), you can rewrite text without copying it to the clipboard.
+Simply select the text, then trigger the rewrite using the keyboard shortcut or the tray menu option.

 ## Features

 - 🎯 **System tray integration**: Always accessible, never in the way